2018-2019 Graduate Catalog

 Release of Student Information

-Members or former members of the faculty who hold or have held the rank of Assistant, Associate, or Full Professor are not eligible to be granted degrees from USF, except upon prior authorization of the Graduate School and the Provost.
-In cases where a member of the immediate family of a faculty member is enrolled in a graduate degree program, the faculty member may not serve on any advisory or examination committee or be involved in any determination of academic or financial status of that individual.
+Members or former members of the faculty who hold or have held the rank of Assistant, Associate, or Full Professor are not eligible to be granted degrees from USF, except upon prior authorization of the Office of Graduate Studies and the Provost.
+In cases where a member of the immediate family of a faculty member is enrolled in a graduate degree major, the faculty member may not serve on any advisory or examination committee or be involved in any determination of academic or financial status of that individual.

 Availability of Courses

-USF does not commit itself to offer all the courses, programs, and majors listed in this catalog unless there is sufficient demand to justify them.
+USF does not commit itself to offer all the courses and majors listed in this catalog unless there is sufficient demand to justify them.
 Some courses may be offered only in alternate semesters or years, or even less frequently if there is little demand.

-For structured courses, 6000 and above, the College/Campus Dean will set the first-day class attendance requirement.
-Check with the College for specific information.
-This policy is not applicable to courses in the following categories: Educational Outreach, Open University (TV), FEEDS Program, Community Experiential Learning (CEL), Cooperative Education Training, and courses that do not have regularly scheduled meeting days/times (such as, directed reading/research or study, individual research, thesis, dissertation, internship, practica, etc.).
+All students are required to attend class the first day a class meets, for both online and on-campus courses.
+Students unable to attend must contact the instructor prior to the first day to ensure they are not dropped from the course This policy is not applicable to courses in the following categories: Educational Outreach, FEEDS Program, Community Experiential Learning (CEL), Cooperative Education Training, and courses that do not have regularly scheduled meeting days/times (such as, directed reading/research or study, individual research, thesis, dissertation, internship, practica, etc.).
 Students are responsible for dropping undesired courses in these categories by the 5th day of classes to avoid fee liability and academic penalty.
-(See USF Regulation – Registration - 4.0101, http://generalcounsel.usf.edu/regulations/pdfs/regulation-usf4.0101.pdf.)
+(See USF Regulation – Registration - 4.0101, http://regulationspolicies.usf.edu/regulations/pdfs/regulation-usf4.0101.pdf.)